Bubalus teilhardi: Discovery

 The discovery of Bubalus teilhardi was first published in 1932 by Chinese paleontologist Yang Chung-Chien and French geologist Pierre Teilhard de Chardin.
 The fossil specimens were found at Peking Man Site in Longgu Mountain, Zhoukoudian Village, Fangshan District, located approximately 48 kilometers southwest of Beijing.
 This site, also referred to as "Zhoukoudian Locality 1," is the same location where the Peking Man skullcap was discovered in 1929.
 Subsequently, numerous findings of Bubalus teilhardi have been recorded at the Zhoukoudian Locality 13.

 The specific epithet "teilhardi" is named after the French geologist Teilhard, in recognition of his contributions to the study of vertebrate paleontology of China.
 In addition to Beijing, fossils of Bubalus teilhardi have also been found in Shaanxi, Jiangsu, and Zhejiang.
-Among the approximately ten extinct buffalo species in China, Bubalus teilhardi is the second-widest distributed species, surpassed only by Bubalus wansijocki.
+Among the approximately ten extinct buffalo species in China, Bubalus teilhardi is the second-widest distributed species, surpassed only by Bubalus wansjocki.
 However, there have been no fossil discoveries of Bubalus teilhardi in South China so far.

 In 1995, researchers from the National Museum of Natural Science, Taiwan salvaged a skull fossil of Bubalus teilhardi in the Penghu Channel.
 Based on the morphology of its skull, horn core and maxillary teeth, it bears a resemblance to the holotype described from the Zhoukoudian Locality 1 in 1932.
 The discovery of Bubalus teilhardi in the Penghu fauna indicates that during the Pleistocene, when the sea level dropped, Taiwan was connected to mainland China, allowing this species to migrate to Taiwan via a land bridge.